-Part II RANK YOUR SCORE COMMENT Question 4.
-Marine protected area boundary demarcati on - bou ndaries known ar nd demarcated?
+Part II RANK YOUR SCORE COMMENT Ouestion 4.
+Marine protected area boundary demarcation on - bou ndaries known and demarcated?
 The boundaries of the marine protected area are not known by the management authority or other stakeholders 0 The boundary of the marine protected area is known by authority but is not known by other stakeholders 1 The boundary of the marine protected area is known by both the management authority and other but is not appro- priately demarcated 2 The boundary of the marine protected area is known by the management authority and stakeholders and is appro- priately demarcated 3 Question 5.
-Integration of the MPA in a larger coastal n larger coastal management plan? nanagem ent plan - Is the N MPA part of a There is no discussion about the integration of the MPA in a larger coastal management plan 0 There is some discussions about the integration of the MPA into coastal management plan but the process has not yet begun 1 The marine protected area is in the process of being integrated into a larger coastal management plan but the process is still incomplete 2 The marine protected area is part of a larger coastal man- agement plan 3 Additional Points a.
+Integration of the MPA in a larger coastal m nanageme ent plan - Is the MPA part of a larger coastal management plan?
+0 a larger coastal management plan U There is some discussions about the integration of the MPA into coastal management plan but the process has not yet begun 1 The marine protected area is in the process of being integrated into a larger coastal management plan but the process is still incomplete 2 The marine protected area is part of a larger coastal man- agement plan 3 Additional Points a.
 The MPA is part of a network of MPAs which collec- tively sustain larger marine ecosystem functions 1 b.
 The MPA is part of a network of MPAs which collec- tively represent the range of bio-geographic variation in a marine eco-region 1 Question 6.
-Resource inventory - Is there enough inform nation to manage the area ?
+Resource inventory - Is there enough inform nation to manage the area?
 There is little or no information available on the biophys- ical, socio-cultural and economic conditions associated with the marine protected area 0 Information on the biophysical, socio-cultural and eco- nomic conditions associated with the marine protected area is not sufficient to support planning and decision making 1 Information on the biophysical, socio-cultural and eco- nomic conditions associated with the marine protected area is sufficient for key areas of planning/decision mak- ing but the necessary survey work is not being maintained 2 Information on the biophysical, socio-cultural and eco- nomic conditions associated with the MPA is sufficient for key areas of planning and decision-making 3